Gotham Professional Arts Academy

-Goal One: In order to build on extracurricular learning and increase the number of post-secondary education and career opportunities for our students, They are building their capacity to offer additional class content within their visual arts program including printmaking, sewing and pattern-making.
-The visual arts teacher will receive professional development and intern at a local print shop.
-This will also expand opportunities for Gotham students, as increased connection between the school and local organizations can provide opportunities for student internships and jobs.
+Goal One: In order to build on extracurricular learning and increase the number of post-secondary education and career opportunities for students, Gotham builds their capacity to offer additional class content within their visual arts program including printmaking, sewing and pattern-making.
+The visual arts teacher receives professional development and interns at a local print shop.
+This also expands opportunities for Gotham students, as increased connections between the school and local organizations provide opportunities for student internships and jobs.

 Goal Two: Gotham Academy comes to the ETA partnership with very low-tech performance spaces.
-They are looking to be able to train students to produce and perform in both low-tech environments as well as more professional venues.
-The Technical Artisans Collective will be coming on board to advise on small additions to our technical cache in our black box as well as to train and create a tech crew of students through design/tech classes/mentorship in which the students learn how to use traditional theatrical equipment and classes in which the students could learn how to design for more low-tech environments (clip lights, flashlights, projectors, use of cellphones and simple green screen techniques, etc), as well as professional venues.
-There will also be some Professional Development workshops planned as well for any teachers and staff who want to support this process.
+In order to train students to produce and perform in both low-tech environments as well as more professional venues Gotham hires Technical Artisans Collective to advise on small additions to the technical cache in the black box as well as to train and create a tech crew of students through design/tech classes/mentorship in which the students learn how to use traditional theatrical equipment and classes in which the students could learn how to design for more low-tech environments (clip lights, flashlights, projectors, use of cellphones and simple green screen techniques, etc), as well as professional venues.
+There is some Professional Development workshops as well for any teachers and staff who want to support this process.

-Goal Two: Technical Artisans Collective will provide theatre design, technical instruction and support in the development of the school's performance capacity and two new theatre class strands.
+Goal Two: Technical Artisans Collective provides theatre design, technical instruction and support in the development of the school's performance capacity and a new technical theatre class strand.